mzijlstra/piano/README.md

 A little piano application written with SDL2

-I made this to explore the basics of audio programming
+I made this to explore the basics of audio programming with SDL